Rsekaii/rsekaii.github.io/_posts/academic/2025-04-08-conformal-prediction.md

 Despite these caveats, conformal prediction still feels like the Central Limit Theorem’s cool cousin.
 It works when it really shouldn’t.

-I plan to continue testing conformal prediction in practice: classification, OOD data, different scores — you name it.
+I plan to continue testing conformal prediction in practice: classification, OOD data, different scores .
 Hopefully, through these experiments, I’ll gain better intuition and maybe stumble upon a research-worthy insight.

 Stay tuned.